mp3il/bluesnap-ios/README.md

 1. Get a token from BlueSnap's server.
 Please note that you need to do this in your server-side implementation, so you don't expose your BlueSnap API credentials in your app.
 In the demo app, we create a token from BlueSnap Sandbox environment with dummy credentials.
 Call `BlueSnapSDK.setBsToken` to initialize it in the SDK.

-2. Call `BlueSnapSDK.initKount` to initialize the fraud detection.
+2. Call `BlueSnapSDK.KountInit` to initialize fraud detection.

 3. To accept Apple Pay payments, initialize your Apple Pay Merchant ID in the SDK by calling `BlueSnapSDK.setApplePayMerchantIdentifier`.
 In the demo app, see the `setApplePayIdentifier` function.